ThomasStolt/LongTermEnvLogger/README.md

 # Long Term Environment Logger

-The aim of this project is to measure, store, evaluate and display the temperature in the rooms of a building over as long a period as possible (1 year +).
-A simple circuit around the ESP8266 microprocessor is used for this purpose.
+The aim of this project is to measure, store, evaluate and display the temperature in the rooms of a building over as long a period as possible (> 1 year).
 Essentially, this circuit consists of 4 components:

-1. A low power timer circuit that uses nano-Amps only and wakes up the entire circuit every approx. 5 minutes
+1. A low power timer circuit that uses nano-Amps only when asleep and wakes up the entire circuit every approx. 5 minutes

 2. A LDO voltage regulator that regulates the incoming battery voltage from 4.2V nominal to 3.3V